Lramseyer/vaporview/API_DOCS.md

 If you need help implementing an API feature into your extension, feel free to reach out to me directly or hop on [matrix chat](https://element.fossi-chat.org/#/room/#vaporview:fossi-chat.org).

-Planned upodates to the API
+Planned updates to the API

 - More commands
 - Custom name translations
 - Custom transactions
 - URI schema for netlist elements

-One point of caution is that the instance pathcan vary depending on tools used to elaborate the RTL, so there may be small changes made to how instance paths are listed.
+One point of caution is that the instance path can vary depending on tools used to elaborate the RTL, so there may be small changes made to how instance paths are listed.
 Please let me know if you run into any issues reconciling instance paths!

 ## Overview

-Vaporview is designed with the VSCode IDE expereince in mind, so this document serves to help enable extension interoperability.
+Vaporview is designed with the VSCode IDE experience in mind, so this document serves to help enable extension interoperability.
 This document outlines vaporview command subscriptions, and commands that are emitted.

 - Custom context [right click] menu items
 - Adding, removing, and selecting variables